fbpx

 We tried a Mandarin class, swim class, gymnastics, play groups, etc. But they were all indoor activities and my kids need fresh air.

 I admit, I’m not the most outdoorsy person.
-Sure, I love taking my kids to the park or the beach, but we don’t routinely go outside to explore.
+Sure, I love taking my kids to the park or the beach, but we don’t routinely go outside to explore the natural world.

 That’s where Tinkergarten comes in.
-It’s an excuse to get outside every week and someone else plans educational activities to keep kids engaged.
+It’s an excuse to get outside every week and someone else plans educational activities, and kids actively engage to them.

 So, when Tinkergarten reached out and invited us to check out one of their classes near me, I jumped at the opportunity.